90% Target Language, Comprehensible Input, or Immersion??

 So your next question is, “OK, sounds good, but how do I do this??
 Even if I speak all in Spanish, how do I get the kids to do the same?”

-This is a huge struggle for language teachers, so I wrote a blog series about getting your students to speak in the target language.
-It has tips and tricks from some of my favorite language teacher friends.
+This is a huge struggle for language teachers, so I wrote a blog series about about how to teach using immersion and another about getting your students to speak in the target language.

 Hope you’ll check it out and that you’ll strive for 100% target language use in your classroom this year!
 Want some resources to help?
-Get immediate access to immersion lesson plans in my Free Resource Library.
-Just sign up below.
+Get immediate access to immersion lesson plans in my Free Resource Library by signing up below.